awfy/pitch/README.md

-# pitch
+# Pitch for HypeMachine
-A browser extension for HypeMachine
+A browser extension for HypeMachine.